Using your Blue Badge and where you can park

 Light touch parking schemes

-Light touch parking schemes are in operation throughout the city.
-The difference between a light touch scheme and a full scheme are the operating hours.
+There are a number of light-touch parking zones in the city.
+The difference between a light touch zone and a full zone are the operating hours.

-Blue Badge holders are able to park for free in a light touch parking scheme during the hours of restriction.
+In light touch parking zones Blue Badge Holders are able to park for free during the hours of restriction.
 You must display a valid Blue Badge.

 If I display my badge, can I park free of charge in a car park?